kiribiti/kinfolk/CHANNELS.md

 1. User registers account or joins a platform
 2. Primary channel auto-created with user's name (scoped to that platform)
-3. User posts to primary channel by default (within that platform)
+3. User stories to primary channel by default (within that platform)
 4. (Optional) User creates additional channels for specific topics (within that platform)
 5. (Optional) User makes channels private and manages access
 6. (Optional) User joins additional platforms and gets new primary channels on each